 Amid income losses during the Covid-19 pandemic this is especially important as the search for new donors and supporters is more challenging due to social distancing guidelines.

-In September we focused on the top 10 CRM systems for charities.
+We have focused on the top 10 CRM systems for charities.

 This covers issues such as scheduling communication with donors to targeting marketing to meet their needs.
 This includes open source software as well as more expensive platforms to help maximise and nurture the relationships between charities and donors.